Orlando, Florida: Etymology

 A post office opened at Jernigan in 1850.
 Jernigan appears on an 1855 map of Florida, and by 1856, the area had become the county seat of Orange County.
 In 1857, the post office was removed from Jernigan, and opened under the name of Orlando at a new location in present-day downtown Orlando.
-During the American Civil War, the post office closed, but reopened in 1866.
-The move is believed to be sparked, in part, by Aaron Jernigan's fall from grace after he was relieved of his militia command by military officials in 1856.
+The move is believed to have been sparked, in part, by Aaron Jernigan's fall from grace after he was relieved of his militia command by military officials in 1856.
 His behavior was so notorious that United States Secretary of War Jefferson Davis wrote, "It is said they [Jernigan's militia] are more dreadful than the Indians."
 In 1859, Jernigan and his sons were accused of committing a murder at the town's post office.
 They were then transported to Ocala, but escaped.
+During the American Civil War, the post office closed, but reopened in 1866.

 At a meeting in 1857, debate had grown concerning the name of the town.
 Pioneer William B. Hull recalled how James Speer (a local resident, and prominent figure in the stories behind the naming of Orlando) rose in the heat of the argument and said, "This place is often spoken of as 'Orlando's Grave.'
 Let's drop the word 'grave' and let the county seat be Orlando."

 The origin of the name is unknown but at least five stories relate how Orlando got its name.
 The most common stories are that the name Orlando originated from the tale of a man who died in 1835 during an attack by Native Americans in the area during the Second Seminole War.
 Several of the stories relay an oral history of the marker for a person named Orlando, and the double entendre, "Here lies Orlando."
 One variant includes a man named Orlando who was passing by on his way to Tampa with a herd of oxen, died, and was buried in a marked grave.

-Through a retelling of history, a marker of some sort was believed to have been found by one of the original pioneers, but Speer's family has since claimed that Speer simply used the Orlando Reeves legend to help push his plan for naming the settlement after the Shakespearean character from "As You Like It", his favorite play.
+Through a retelling of history, a marker of some sort was believed to have been found by one of the original pioneers, but Speer's family has since claimed that Speer simply used the Orlando Reeves legend to help push his plan for naming the settlement after the Shakespearean character from As You Like It, his favorite play.
 This has become the most common accepted version of how Orlando got its name.